knpuniversity/blog/what-the-rest.rst

 for "re-inviting" users), each which has its own documentation on how the fields should look.

-The ``OPTIONS`` may be helpful if it returns the links that I would receive if I made a ``GET`` request to the resource.
+``OPTIONS`` may be helpful if it returns the links that I would receive if I made a ``GET`` request to the resource.
 In our example, we'd have:

 .. include:: includes/what-the-rest/_users_hal_links.rst.inc